-Victims of securities and investment fraud can sue for a variety of civil damages.
+Victims of securities and investment fraud can sue for a variety of civil damages, including attorney’s fees, punitive damages and interest.
 The Securities Exchange Act of 1934 gives the SEC a broad scope and authority over securities violations, including eliminating securities fraud.
 This rule also provides private citizens a cause of action against entities for related securities fraud violations.
 Moreover, claims under this rule give the private citizen a way to recover and collect damages for SEC Rule 10b-5 violations.

 What is SEC Rule 10b-5?